ksevindik/ksevindik.github.io/_posts/2013-06-30-weird-autowiring-behaviour-in-spring-framework.md

+---
+layout: post
-# Weird Autowiring Behaviour in Spring Framework
+title: Weird Autowiring Behaviour in Spring Framework
+author: Kenan Sevindik
+---

 During lab sessions in our Enterprise Java trainings, I usually leave the main track of lab outlines and start trying various cases related to the topic.
 It is a bit risky for me, but it also becomes beneficial for attendees in terms of